The truth about cicadas — from the Editors of Internet ScamBusters

 - Do cicadas prey on innocent children and pets?

-- Will cicadas really kill more people this year than snakes, spiders, scorpions,
+- Will cicadas really kill more people this year than snakes, spiders, scorpions, and sharks combined?

 - Do cicadas have deadly venom and flesh-eating bacteria?

 - Can you earn good money collecting them for science?

 The answer to all of these questions is simple: no.

 ‘Brood X’ cicadas are now emerging after living underground for 17 years.
 There are millions of them, and they have just a few weeks to mate and lay eggs before they die.

 But they stick around long enough to cause rumors to fly — and hoaxes to develop.